redhat-na-ssa/demo-ibm-spyre/docs/05-create-inference-service.md

 # 5. Create Inference Service

-These instructions are for Kubeadmins and ldap users who are using RHOAI to create an Inference Service.
+These instructions are for `cluster-admin` and ldap users who are using RHOAI to create an Inference Service.

 *Confirm you are in the vllm-spyre-scheduler Project/Namespace*